-A few rules-of-thumb to follow:
+A few rules of thumb to follow:

 7.3 Utility and Applicability

-Opportunities, where staff need to improvise or get assistance from management to unblock a situation, should be extremely rare.
+Opportunities where staff need to improvise or get assistance from management to unblock a situation should be extremely rare.

-Having this in place means less overhead, reduced waiting times, and higher efficiency.
+This means less overhead, reduced waiting times, and higher efficiency.

-This means that for every different scenario you will have a specific process or sub-process that governs it.
+This means that for every different scenario, you will have a specific process or sub-process that governs it.

 Example of Different Scenario: Project Size

-A few rules-of-thumb to follow:
+A few rules of thumb to follow:

 7.4 Quality Assurance Checks and Balances